 Take In The Natural Beauty

-Visitors should also consider traveling outside of the city, especially along the Columbia River Gorge to see the famous Multnomah Falls, a wine tour of the Willamette Valley, a trip to the breathtaking Oregon coast, a luxury steamboat ride onboard the American Empress, or a day trip to the city of Vancouver, Washington, just north across the Columbia River from Portland.
+Visitors should also consider traveling outside of the city, especially along the Columbia River Gorge, to see the famous Multnomah Falls, take a wine tour of the Willamette Valley, visit the breathtaking Oregon coast, take a luxury steamboat ride onboard the American Empress, or visit the city of Vancouver, Washington, just north across the Columbia River from Portland.

 Portland Events

-If that’s not all, Portland will also feature several important summer events, like the Oregon Zoo Summer Concerts featuring leading artists like Melissa Etheridge, Billy Idol and the Roots, the Waterfront Blues Festival featuring George Thorogood, the Revivalists and more, Oregon Brewers Festival and the Pickathon indie roots music festival.
-As the largest city in Oregon, Portland offers several lodging options, including upscale hotels like the Duniway Portland, the Nines, the Sentinel and the Heathman Hotel.
-Best of all, you won’t have to experience any type of summer heat.
+If that’s not all, Portland will also feature several essential summer events, like the Oregon Zoo Summer Concerts featuring leading artists like Melissa Etheridge, Billy Idol and the Roots, the Waterfront Blues Festival featuring George Thorogood, the Revivalists and more, Oregon Brewers Festival and the Pickathon indie roots music festival.
+As the largest city in Oregon, Portland offers several lodging options, including upscale hotels like the Duniway Portland, the Nines, the Sentinel, and the Heathman Hotel.
+Best of all, you won’t have to experience summer heat.

 San Francisco, California

-Despite its reputation as an expensive city, San Francisco is a great place to visit and especially for visitors seeking a cooler climate.
-In fact, San Francisco consistently ranks at the top amongst all major American cities with the coolest summer temperatures.
-Although the crowds will definitely be larger, visitors will always want to visit the city’s most famous attractions, like Alcatraz Island, Chinatown, the largest outside of Asia, Fisherman’s Wharf and Pier 39, Oracle Park,home of the San Francisco Giants and Golden Gate Bridge.
-If you really want to get away from the summer heat, the City By the Bay is a top choice.
+Despite its reputation as an expensive city, San Francisco is a great place to visit, especially for visitors seeking a cooler climate.
+San Francisco consistently ranks top amongst all major American cities with the most incredible summer temperatures.
+Although the crowds will be more significant, visitors will always want to visit the city’s most famous attractions, like Alcatraz Island, Chinatown, the most important outside of Asia, Fisherman’s Wharf and Pier 39, Oracle Park, home of the San Francisco Giants and Golden Gate Bridge.
+If you want to escape the summer heat, the City By the Bay is a top choice.

 Related: Best Hiking On The West Coast